 Impulse control disorders are conditions where people have impulses that are difficult or impossible to resist.
-These can range from emotional reactions, which may include taking things that do not belong to them (kleptomania), or an urge to set fires (pyromania).
+These may include taking things that do not belong to them (kleptomania) or an urge to set fires (pyromania).

 This article explores what impulse control disorders are, the different types, signs and symptoms, causes, treatments, and how to prevent them.